ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `val`    - the actual value - can be any type that is JSON-"encodable"
 * `ack`    - a boolean flag indicating if the target system has acknowledged the value
-* `ts`     - a unix timestamp indicating the last update of the state (in milliseconds)
+* `ts`     - a UNIX timestamp indicating the last update of the state (in milliseconds)
-* `lc`     - a unix timestamp indicating the last change of the state's actual value (in milliseconds)
+* `lc`     - a UNIX timestamp indicating the last change of the state's actual value (in milliseconds)
 * `from`   - adapter instance that did the `setState`
 * `user`   - the username, that set the value
 * `expire` - an integer value that can be used to set states that expire after a given number of seconds.
 Can be used ony with `setValue`.
 After the value expires, it disappears from redisDB.
 * `c`      - comment for this state change.
 * `q`      - quality.
-Number with following states:
+Number of the following states:

 ```
   0x00 - 00000000 - good (can be undefined or null)